lillianwang112/chinese-learning-app/README.md

 - Rate yourself honestly:
   - **"I Know This"** - You wrote it correctly → Card moves to the back of the queue
   - **"I Forgot"** - You got it wrong or needed to peek → Card comes back sooner for more practice
+- Clear button to erase and try again
+- Audio pronunciation button available
 - Keep practicing!
 Cards you struggle with will reappear until you master them

-### 🧠 Learn Mode
+### 🧠 Learn Mode (Active Quizzing)
-- **Interactive quiz format** with three question types:
+- **Two question types** that alternate:
-  - **Multiple Choice**: Select the correct English meaning
+  - **Multiple Choice**: See the Chinese character, select correct English meaning from 4 options
-  - **Fill in the Blank**: Type the pinyin or English translation
+  - **Fill in the Blank**: See the character, type the pinyin pronunciation
-  - **Written Answer**: Write out the full answer
-- Shows the Chinese character and lets you hear the pronunciation
-- Get instant feedback on whether your answer is correct
-- Perfect for **active recall** - testing yourself helps memorization!
+- **Tip for typing pinyin**: You can type with tone numbers (ni3 ha3o) OR with tone marks (nǐ hǎo) - both work!
+- Instant feedback shows if you're correct or need more practice
+- Shows correct answer with pinyin and meaning after each question
-- Progress bar shows how many questions you have left
+- Progress bar tracks your completion (e.g., "2 of 15")
+- **Adaptive difficulty**: Tracks how well you know each card (0/5 scale)

 ### 🎮 Match Game
-- Match Chinese words with English meanings
+- 16 tiles appear: 8 Chinese characters + 8 English meanings
-- Timed challenge for quick reviews
+- Click two tiles to match them
+- Correct matches stay revealed and fade out
+- Timer tracks how fast you complete all 8 pairs
-- Great for memorization!
+- Great for quick vocabulary refreshers!

 ### 📝 Test Mode
 - Multiple choice questions